owlcs/ont-map/README.md

 * In addition to the standard spin functions (from `spif`, `spinmap`, `fn` and other builtin spin vocabularies) there are also ONT-MAP specific functions (such as `avc:UUID`, `avc:currentIndividual`, etc), math functions (`math:log10`, `math:atan2`) and other.
 So, a set of functions that can be used while mapping, has been expanded from one side and narrowed with another.
 But there is no need to to have ONT-MAP libraries for the mapping-instruction to work in Composer - all needs are already delivered in the mapping graph itself.
 * ONT-MAP is a pluggable system: a set of functions can be expanded by adding extensions.
 There is an example of such an extension: [ont-map-ext-factorial](https://github.com/sszuev/ont-map-ext-factorial).
-* All functions (i.e. `MapFunction`s) are supplemented with complete information about arguments and types to be used as elements of constructor in GUI, any inappropriate usage (e.g. incompatible types) causes an error.
+* All functions (i.e. `MapFunction`s) are supplemented with the complete information about arguments and types to be used as elements of constructor in GUI, any inappropriate usage (e.g. incompatible types) causes an error.
 * API can work only with OWL2 entities: the context arrow connects two [OWL Class Expressions](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntCE.java), to make contexts references [OWL Object Property](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntOPE.java) is used, and to map data (make a property bridge in Diagram) [OWL Annotation Property](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntNAP.java) and [OWL Datatype Property](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntNDP.java) are used.
 * The mapping inference engine creates [OWL Named Individuals](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntIndividual.java).
 Although, anonymous individuals are theoretically possible, currently they are not supported due to SPIN-API limitations related to the target functions.
 * There is also a `ru.avicomp.map.ClassPropertyMap`, that is responsible to provide class-properties hierarchical relations, which can be used to draw class-boxes with all related properties.
 * A simple mapping example with inference:

         // get the manager: